gogins/csound-extended/Opcodes/MVerb/README.md

 - *random* -- Whether (1) or not (0) the randomization of mesh delays is enabled.
 - *rslow* -- Lower limit of frequency of randomization of mesh delay times.
 - *rfast* -- Upper limit of frequency of randomization of mesh delay times.
-- *rmax* -- Maximum deviation of mesh delay times.
+- *rmax* -- Maximum random deviation of mesh delay times.

 The order of processing is: